 1 file changed, 3 insertions(+), 7 deletions(-)

-Tip: The first line is the actual Git command and
+The first line is the actual Git command and the remaining lines are

-the remaining lines are what Git is reporting back from
+what Git is reporting back from git pull

-, including the file name and its contents.
+file name and its contents.

-file in the File viewer,
+file in the File viewer, which

-reflects the recent changes you made to the file from GitHub.
+the recent changes you made to the file from GitHub.

 Proper version control requires you to keep all of your local and remote repositories synced with one another.
 Thus, whenever you begin working on a project in RStudio (or elsewhere, for that matter), you should always begin by pulling any changes from your remote repo into your RStudio project.